Richard Marchant, Life President

 Simon Abraham-Gregory was educated at Crown Woods in Eltham, London.
 He joined Marchant in March 1988 as Assistant Gallery Manager to Colin Payne.
 In 1993, Simon became Gallery Manager and retains the role to the present day.
 His roles include stock management, research, shipping and ensuring the day-to-day running of the gallery.

 Violet Mclaren holds a degree in Art History and a post-graduate degree in Art Market Appraisal.
 She also spent 3 years at Christie’s London as a Client Service Representative where she developed in-depth knowledge of the auction business.
-Violet joined Marchant in January 2018 as the Office Manager and ensures the efficient running of the company.
+Violet joined Marchant in January 2018 and ensures the efficient running of the company.